 But, that type of rating means it will need to be completely dark for you to watch movies outside, and you will also need to reduce any interference from additional light sources such as those coming from your house or outside lighting.
 If you don’t, then the contrast might not be great.

-I also recommend that you try to spend as much as you can in order to get the best lumens for your outdoor projector that money can buy.
+I also recommend that you try to spend as much as you can to get the best lumens for your outdoor projector that money can buy.

-If you do need a quick product recommendation instead and one that will work best for backyard movie nights, then I would suggest you take a look at the BenQ HT2050.
+If you need a quick product recommendation instead and one that will work best for backyard movie nights, I would suggest you take a look at the BenQ HT2050.

 Do you want to know more about the BenQ HT2050?
 Click here for the latest prices on Amazon.

-Due to the lumens on offer with this product, it will work best in complete darkness, but once it’s up and running I’ve been able to cast an HD image of up to 180 inches wide (15 feet) – making it a superb backyard movie projector where you have a large screen size.
+Due to the lumens on offer with this product, it will work best in near darkness, but once it’s up and running, I’ve been able to cast an HD image of up to 180 inches wide (15 feet) – making it a great backyard movie projector where you have a large screen size.

 Best Lumens for Projectors at Larger Outdoor Events

 My advice is to go for a projector with more than 4,000 lumens.
 This is powerful enough for most commercial or corporate outdoor events, where you are using screens 16 feet wide.